Mechasparrow/mechasparrow.github.io/_posts/2019/2019-03-01-my-experience-at-code-with-a-cause-stl.markdown

 [Code with a Cause](https://globalhack.org/code-with-a-cause/) was a hackathon to help local nonprofits.
 Nonprofits would send project proposals which would be tackled by teams of participants.
 The goal at the end of the 3-day event was to have a solution available that alleviated the problems of the nonprofits.
 The event was noncompetitive and collaborative.
 If a team had trouble in one area/technology, members of other teams were encouraged to help out.
 On the last day, teams presented the projects they completed over the weekend.

+# What did I build

+The team I was on integrated a real-time messaging solution for one of the non-profits that were part of the event.
+This was integrated into their wordpress site.This would help their clients besides taking calls on the phone.
+The messaging solution we ended up utilizing was called [LiveChat](https://www.livechatinc.com/)

 # Why did I go?

 I went because I’ve always wanted to build things that could carry an impact and help benefit society as a whole.
 By building software for non-profits, they are able to focus on their mission rather than lose precious time in logistics and paperwork.
 This is just one way I’ve thought I could help provide an impact.
 I also wanted to gain more skills in presentation, leadership, and communication.
 I wanted to see what it took to build something that is to be used by clients or an organization.